ZYSF/gen1cpu/RISCEmulationMode.md

 TODO (Not yet implemented).

-The plan is essentially to add those instructions which are most critical for running C programs, while leaving more-specialised instructions (e.g. dealing with mode switching and so on) to be implemented in hardware.
+The plan is essentially to add those instructions which are most critical for running C programs, while leaving more-specialised instructions (e.g. dealing with mode switching and so on) to be implemented in software.

 In other words, the result would be similar to a microcode-based implementation of RISC-V, except that the microcode is just normal operating system code (if it doesn't need to do anything that special, it could potentially even be implemented using RISC-V instructions).